Did you read anything in English this past week?

 How much of it did you understand?

-How to Get Better at Reading and Understanding English
+How to Improve Reading and Understanding English

 When a house is built, it doesn’t all get done at the same time.
 Workers have to build some temporary structures to help keep the house standing up and to help them work on the higher parts.
 These structures are called scaffolding.